andrew/ultimate-awesome/README.md

 - [Awesome-PlayStation-Vita](https://github.com/MuxaJlbl4/Awesome-PlayStation-Vita) - List of awesome stuff for PlayStation Vita.
 - [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg) - 👻 A curated list of awesome FFmpeg resources.
 - [awesome-flame](https://github.com/flame-engine/awesome-flame) - An awesome list that curates the best Flame games, projects, libraries, tools, tutorials, articles and more.
+- [awesome-pyproject](https://github.com/carlosperate/awesome-pyproject) - An Awesome List of projects using the pyproject.toml Python configuration file.
 - [awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
 - [Awesome-GPTs](https://github.com/lxfater/Awesome-GPTs) - 1000+ GPTs and 10 categories.
 80+ Leaked Prompt，Awesome，chatgpt，Ai，prompt.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.